model-checking/kani/docs/src/usage.md

 This will ensure that a normal build of your code will be completely unaffected by anything Kani-related.

-Unfortunately, this is still required for code under `tests/` as this code might be built by `cargo test` normally and would still be unaware of the `kani` crate.
+This conditional compilation with `cfg(kani)` is still required for code under `tests/`.
+(Unlike normal test code, which can unconditinoally make use `dev-depenencies` under `tests/`.)
+When this code is built by `cargo test`, the `kani` crate is not available, and so it would otherwise cause build failures.